Reaching Out to Tomorrow's Scientists Today

 Women In Science

 Additionally the Rosenstiel School has partnered with the American Association of University Women and Miami-Dade county public schools annually to host a day of interactive learning for 6th and 7th grade girls.
-The 2012 Exploring Marine Science Day will be March 24th.
+The 2015 Exploring Marine Science Day will be November 14th.
 Space is limited.
-Click here to complete the registration form.

 Environmental Immersion Day